-Note that Table 14-1 shows that bit position IE.6 is unimplemented.
-User software should not write 1s to these bit positions, since they may be used in future AT89 products.
+Note that Table 5 shows that bit position IE.6 is unimplemented.
+User software should not write a '1' to this bit position, since it may be used in future AT89 products.

 Timer 2 interrupt is generated by the logical OR of bits TF2 and EXF2 in register T2CON.
 Neither of these flags is cleared by hardware when the service routine is vectored to.
 In fact, the service routine may have to determine whether it was TF2 or EXF2 that generated the interrupt, and that bit will have to be cleared in software.
 The Timer 0 and Timer 1 flags, TF0 and TF1, are set at S5P2 of the cycle in which the timers overflow.
 The values are then polled by the circuitry in the next cycle.
 However, the Timer 2 flag, TF2, is set at S2P2 and is polled in the same cycle in which the timer overflows.